Thomas Schelling: Honors and awards

-Personal life
+Personal life and death

 Schelling was married to Corinne Tigay Saposs from 1947 to 1991, with whom he had four sons.
 Later in 1991 he married Alice M. Coleman, who brought two sons to the marriage; they became his stepsons.

-Schelling died on December 13, 2016 in Bethesda, Maryland from complications following a hip fracture at the age of 95.
+Schelling died on December 13, 2016, in Bethesda, Maryland, from complications following a hip fracture at the age of 95.

 Schelling's family auctioned his Nobel award medal, fetching $187,000.
 They donated this money to the Southern Poverty Law Center, an American 501 nonprofit legal advocacy organization specializing in civil rights and public interest litigation.
 Alice Schelling said her late husband had credited Smoky the Cowhorse by Will James, the winner of the Newbery Medal in 1927, as the most influential book he had read.

 Notable works

 The Strategy of Conflict (1960)

 The Strategy of Conflict, which Schelling published in 1960, pioneered the study of bargaining and strategic behavior in what he refers to as "conflict behavior."
-The Times Literary Supplement in 1995 ranked it as one of the hundred most influential books in the 50 years since 1945.
+The Times Literary Supplement in 1995 ranked it as one of the 100 most influential books in the 50 years since 1945.
 In this book Schelling introduced concepts such as the "focal point" and "credible commitment."
 In a 1961 review, International Relations scholar Morton Kaplan described the book as a "strikingly original contribution" and a "landmark in the literature."

 Schelling's book comprised a series of scholarly journal articles that he had published over the period 1957–1960.